PaslenAmari/PaslenAmari/README.md

-- :construction_worker: I’m currently working as the Analyst on analysis projects of financial industry.
+- :construction_worker: I’m currently working as the Data Engineer on projects of financial industry.

-- :open_hands:Looking into collaboration on time-series projects to gain insights and deeper understanding of this field, clustering problem, application programming and etc.
+- :open_hands:Looking into collaboration on time-series projects to gain insights and deeper understanding of this field, nlp, mlops, application programming and etc.